zdharma-continuum/zdharma-continuum.github.io/_posts/2018-09-17-New-40-working-hours,-next-generation-themes.markdown

 say thanks to people that support me at [www.Patreon.com](https://patreon.com/psprint).
 You can join and download the theme (and the following `X-Fervent` & `X-Tranquil`) for `$1` a month.
 But hold on.
-I provide a complete palette used by the theme here below, and the screenshot above, so you can recreate the theme in a hour or so (color names taken [from here](https://jonasjacek.github.io/colors/)):
+I provide a complete palette used by the theme here below, and the screenshot above, so you can recreate the theme in a hour or so (color names are taken [from here](https://jonasjacek.github.io/colors/)):

 `CIE L*a*b` (it keeps constant lightness [promised by](http://www.boronine.com/2012/10/06/My-Progress-On-HUSL/) [www.syntaxenvy.com](https://www.syntaxenvy.com)):<br/>
 <div style='background-color: #afd7ff;' align="right"><div>LightSkyBlue1&nbsp;</div></div>